embray/PyFITS/docs/source/users_guide/users_schema.rst

 ----------------

-Part of the complexity (or if you prefer "flexibility") of the ``'indices'`` property comes from its support for keywords ontaining multiple indices.
+Part of the complexity (or if you prefer "flexibility") of the ``'indices'`` property comes from its support for keywords containing multiple indices.
 One of the most common examples of this is the ``CDi_j`` keywords used to represent elements of the transformation matrix used in the FITS WCS convention.
 Here there are two indices, ``i`` and ``j``.
 This can be implemented in a PyFITS